JacobBHartman/vasserballverband/README.md

 This project had a grand re-opening on the 13th day of December in the year 2018 anno Domini Gregorian New Style.

-This project was created by Jacob Hartman
+This project was created by Jacob Hartman.

 ## Description